eLTER-RI/deims2solr/README.md

 Script run on docker deploy and every night at 3:00

-- User may specify different eLTER network for meta-data harvesting
+- User may specify different eLTER network for meta-data harvesting - NETWORK
-- Debug info can be turned on/off in order to print harvesting results in colsole
+- Debug info can be turned on/off in order to print harvesting results in console - DEBUG
-- User may turn on/off saving geometry saving from meta-data
+- User may turn on/off saving geometry saving from meta-data - REMOVE_GEOMETRY

 Harvested metadata are stored in postgres docker.